cogito-ergo-ai/crewai-planning-poc/README.md

 # About
-A small example that shows how [CrewAI](https://www.crewai.com) can be used for agentic AI applications.
-It shows how it is possible to plan a simple holiday
+A small example (holiday planning in Split, Croatia) that shows how [CrewAI](https://www.crewai.com) can be used for agentic AI applications.
+It shows how it is possible to plan a simple holiday.
+The system is made of two agents:
+* one looks for flights and accomodations in Split, Croatia
+* one looks for activities and things to see in Split, Croatia

 # Requirements
 * [gpt4all](https://gpt4all.io/index.html), in particular you will need to download the embedding model **nomic-ai/nomic-embed-text-v1.5-GGUF**